maxmalkin/AdventOfCode2025/README.md

 Solutions for [Advent of Code 2025](https://adventofcode.com/).

-Originally solved in Python and Rust depending on the day, then converted into other languages for practice.
+Originally solved in Python or Rust depending on the day, then rewritten into other languages for practice.